November 22, 2019

 - Milo Brown Business Award: Crystal T. Hardley, licensed funeral director of Crystal Funeral Services.

 - Phyllis Scott Activist Award: Misti L. Stanton, assistant vice president and diversity and inclusion officer of Mercantile Bank.

-- William Glenn Trailblazer Award: Judge Christina Elmore, 61st District Court.
+- William Glenn Trailblazer Award: Judge Christina Elmore, 17th Circuit Court - Kent County.

 - Raymond Tardy Community Service Award: Angela D. Nelson, vice president of multicultural business development at Experience Grand Rapids.

 - H.C.
 Toliver Religious Life Award: James Lee Abney, Sr., choir director of Madison Christian Reformed Church.

 - Hattie Beverly Education Award: Jerry F. McComb, former administrator for Grand Rapids Public Schools

 - Martha Reynolds Labor Award: Larry Donston, retired educator.

 Each year, the GIANT Award committee undertakes the difficult task of reviewing the many worthy nominees and selecting people to be honored.
 Committee members are Vanessa Greene, Cle Jackson, Larry Johnson, Tempy Mann, Darius Quinn, Faye Richardson-Green, and Shannon Wilson.